Visa Application forms can be obtained

 Filming in wild life protection areas require prior approval from the Department of Wildlife Conservation.
 The duly completed “Application for filming in wildlife protected areas” must be completed and handed over to the Mission.
 The Department of Wildlife Conservation requires at least two weeks to process the relevant documents before the scheduled commencement of the project.

-For further information, the Public Communications Division of the Ministry of External Affairs could be contacted for further information on visits of media personnel to Sri Lanka.
+For further information, the Public Communications Division of the Ministry of Foreign Affairs could be contacted for further information on visits of media personnel to Sri Lanka.